v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 ![img](https://i.imgur.com/wAJUpeU.png)

-## My game is crashing when loading a save
+## My game is crashing when loading a save❓

 Make sure you have disabled cross-platform saves as shown below and you have the game installed on a SSD.